-Regular followers of our updates will have seen the term ‘desert adapted’ bandied about quite freely.
-We use it to describe those animals who have managed to find a way to exist in an arid desert environment that’s quite different to the landscape in which they’d usually occur.
+Regular followers of our updates will have seen the term ‘desert-adapted’ bandied about quite freely.
+We use it to describe those animals who have managed to find a way to exist in an arid desert environment that’s quite different from the landscape in which they’d usually occur.

 So, if these animals decided that the grass is greener over in the Hoanib area, how have they adapted to make the most of the metaphorical green grass, given that there’s none to be found?